Andipatti Arasampatti: Production

 Actress Jayarahini changed her stagename to Vilasini to feature in the film.
 Alongside her commitments for Andipatti Arasampatti, she simultaneously worked on two shelved films Sirppam and Ladies and Gentleman co-starring Livingston.

 Soundtrack

 the soundtrack was composed by Rock Rownder and the film score by S. P. Venkatesh.
 The soundtrack, released in 2002, features 6 tracks with lyrics written by Rock Rownder.

+Reception

+The film was released on 4 November 2002.
+Chennai Online wrote "Juvenile in its scripting and its takings, it would do better for the makers to publicise it as a children's film, and target it at the little ones in the audience!".